 My mother-in-law’s transformation from Yekke to Bubbe has been a gift to the entire family, but perhaps most importantly, to my daughters.
 They seem to bring out the best in each other, and in turn, they all bring out the best in the rest of us.
 And the cupcakes aren’t so bad, either.

-If you have an amazing Bubbe or Bubbe-figure in your life, we hope you’ll nominate her for CJP’s Bubbe Contest.
-(The winner gets to enjoy a brunch for up to 8 people by Andrew, who according to my mother-in-law, is the best Kosher caterer in town!)
+If you have an amazing Bubbe or Bubbe figure in your life, we hope you’ll nominate her for CJP’s Bubbe Contest.
+(The winner gets to enjoy a brunch for up to eight people by Catering by Andrew, who, according to my mother-in-law, is the best kosher caterer in town!)
 You can also follow the contest on Facebook or Twitter.